henninghorn/au-grade-checker/README.md

 - AU_USERNAME: Your AU username
 - AU_PASSWORD: Your AU password
 - CURRENT_GRADES: The current amount of grades before running the script

+## Disclaimer
+Just a dirty hacky hacky script which takes away the burden to check AU's site for new grades.